reymon359/how-to-live/advices/Fulfill your commitments/index.md

 ---
-name: 'If you commit to something or someone, fulfill it'
+name: 'Fulfill your commitments'
 Categories: ['Respect', 'Integrity', 'Truth', 'Trust', 'Honesty']
 ---
-# If you commit to something or someone, fulfill it
+# Fulfill your commitments

 When you commit to something, you are making a promise.
 A promise that you will do it.

-If you make a promise, you should fulfill it.
-It is a matter of being honest with yourself and with the other person you have committed to.
+If you make a promise, you should keep it.
+It is a matter of being honest with yourself and the other person you have committed to.

-Communicate, update often the other person about your commitment.
+Communicate, update often about the status of your commitment.
 No matter if it is going well or bad.
-The important thing is to avoid surprises about it.
+Try to avoid surprises later.

 ## Quotes